TOAST-DOCS/Storage-Object-Storage/en/acl-guide.md

 ```

 <blockquote>
-<p>[Note]
+<p>[Notes]
-If you want to send a header without values using curl, you must include in the header name the semi-colon (;).</p>
+If you want to use curl to send out a header with no values, place a semicolon(;) in the name of the header.</p>
 </blockquote>

-If you submit request without a valid authentication token, an error message will appear.
+An error message is sent if a request is submitted without a valid authentication token.

 ```
 $ curl -X GET \